 In the event of applying an accelerated procedure to an applicant originating from a safe country of origin, the applicant, when this fact is communicated to them, can declare immediately but within 3 days at the latest why in their individual case, the specific country does not qualify as a safe country of origin.[6]
 Where the safe country of origin fails to take over the applicant, the determining authority shall withdraw its decision and continue the procedure.[7]

 Gov. decree 570/2020.
 (XII.
-9.) whose Section 5 removed the possibility to ask for interim measures in order to prevent expulsion in case of violation of epidemic rules or when expulsion was ordered based on the risk to national security or public order is no longer in force as of June 2022.
-This provision had serious consequence for people who had been expelled prior to submitting their asylum application, as in case their asylum application was rejected in an accelerated procedure, the appeal did not have a suspensive effect and even if it was requested, it did not suspend the expulsion that was ordered prior to the asylum procedure.[8]
+9.), whose Section 5 removed the possibility to ask for interim measures in order to prevent expulsion in case of violation of epidemic rules or when expulsion was ordered based on the risk to national security or public order, is no longer in force as of June 2022.
+This provision had serious consequence for people who had been expelled prior to submitting their asylum application, as in case their asylum application was rejected in an accelerated procedure, the appeal did not have a suspensive effect and even if it was requested, it did not suspend the expulsion that was ordered prior to the asylum procedure.[9]
 In January 2021 the HHC submitted a complaint to the European Commission, who did not reach any final conclusion while the decree was still in force.
 However, in the complaints proceedings the Commission had indicated that based on its initial analysis, it appeared that the problem raised in the complaint may indicate a possible infringement of the Return Directive.
-The HHC is aware of one such case, where an asylum applicant was rejected in an accelerated asylum procedure and was deported prior his appeal even reached the court.
+The HHC is aware of one such case, where an asylum applicant was rejected in an accelerated asylum procedure and was deported prior to his appeal even reaching the court.
 The rejection decision was communicated to the lawyer in an email when the applicant was already on the plane.
 The application of this decree was challenged at the national level by the HHC in several cases, unfortunately unsuccessfully.
-Even the Supreme Court of Hungary (Kúria) did not find the deprivation of a right to ask for suspensive effect problematic.[9]
+Even the Supreme Court of Hungary (Kúria) did not find the deprivation of a right to ask for suspensive effect problematic.[10]

-15 days to process a first-time asylum application is – as a general rule – an insufficient time period to ensure the indispensable requirements of such a procedure, including finding the right interpreter, conducting a proper asylum interview, obtaining individualised and high-quality country information, obtaining – if necessary – medical or other specific evidence, and an eventual follow-up interview allowing the asylum seeker to react on adverse credibility findings or legal conclusions.[10]
-This extremely short deadline is therefore in breach of EU law, which requires reasonable time limits for accelerated procedures, ‘without prejudice to an adequate and complete examination being carried out’ and to the applicant’s effective access to basic guarantees provided for in EU asylum legislation.[11]
+A total of 15 days to process a first-time asylum application is – as a general rule – an insufficient time period to ensure the indispensable requirements of such a procedure, including finding the right interpreter, conducting a proper asylum interview, obtaining individualised and high-quality country information, obtaining – if necessary – medical or other specific evidence, and an eventual follow-up interview allowing the asylum seeker to react on adverse credibility findings or legal conclusions.[11]
+This extremely short deadline is therefore in breach of EU law, which requires reasonable time limits for accelerated procedures, ‘without prejudice to an adequate and complete examination being carried out’ and to the applicant’s effective access to basic guarantees provided for in EU asylum legislation.[12]

 Also, in contradiction to the relevant EU rule, Hungarian law does not provide any specific safeguard that would prevent the undue application of accelerated procedures to asylum seekers in need of special procedural guarantees.[13]